rawfunkmaharishi/rawfunkmaharishi.github.io/blog/_posts/2014-11-11-hosting-your-site-on-github.md

 git push origin master
 ```

-then point your browser at [http://bandname.github.io/](ttp://bandname.github.io/) and you should see either _Hello from Jekyll_ once again, or a 404 with a message about _It may take up to ten minutes until your page is available_.
+then point your browser at [http://bandname.github.io/]() and you should see either _Hello from Jekyll_ once again, or a 404 with a message about _It may take up to ten minutes until your page is available_.
 In this case, go make some tea or something.

 ##CNAME

-So you have some content hosted, for free, on Github, at [http://bandname.github.io/](http://bandname.github.io/).
-But wouldn't it be nice if it was at _http://bandname.com_ instead?
+So you have some content hosted, for free, on Github, at [http://bandname.github.io/]().
+But wouldn't it be nice if it was at [http://bandname.com]() instead?
 Well that's super-easy, too.
-You need a CNAME file at the root of the project (and note that you can only have the one CNAME, so you can't have _bandname.com_ and _www.bandname.com_, but it's 2014 and it's time we got past that):
+You need a CNAME file at the root of the project (and note that you can only have the one CNAME, so you can't have _bandname.com_ and _www.bandname.com_, but it's 2014 and it's probably time we got past that):

 ```
 echo bandname.com > CNAME